rennanreis/qa-test-strategy-framework/README.md

 # QA Test Strategy Framework

+> **Note:** This project is intended for personal portfolio purposes.
+External contributions (pull requests, issues) are not being accepted at this time.

 A practical framework for data quality test strategy, featuring ISTQB-based templates, real-world examples (using Sauce Labs demo site), and defect management best practices for Agile teams.

 ## Repository Structure